Cleavers / Spring / Summer / Autumn / Edible

-- Flowers – Cleavers have tiny, star-shaped, white to greenish flowers, which emerge from early spring to summer.
-The flowers are clustered in groups of two or three, and are borne out of the leaf axils.
+Cleavers have tiny, star-shaped, white to greenish flowers, which emerge from early spring to summer.
+The flowers are clustered in groups of two or three and are borne out of the leaf axils.

-- Fruit – The globular fruits are burrs which grow one to three seeds clustered together; they are covered with hooked hairs which cling to animal fur, aiding in seed dispersal.
+The globular fruits are burrs that grow one to three seeds clustered together; they are covered with hooked hairs which cling to animal fur, aiding in seed dispersal.

 Alterative; Antiphlogistic; Aperient; Astringent; Cancer; Depurative; Diaphoretic; Diuretic; Febrifuge; Homeopathy; Skin; Tonic; Vulnerary.